 Injury to feelings: the ‘Vento bands’

-For tribunal claims presented on or after 11th September 2017 the three compensation bands, including inflation and the 10% uplift, are set out annually in ‘Presidential guidance’.
+The three compensation bands, including inflation and the 10% uplift, are now set out annually in ‘Presidential guidance’.
 The figures in the guidance apply in England and Wales, and also in Scotland subject to the proviso that it is for the Scottish court to decide whether the 10% uplift (below) applies there.
-For claims presented on or after 6th April 2019 the three bands are as follows (links to older figures are below):
+For claims presented on or after 6th April 2023 the three bands are as follows (links to older figures are below):

-Those figures are from the ‘Second Addendum to Presidential Guidance originally issued on 5 September 2017’ (pdf, link to judiciary.uk), 25/3/19.
+Those figures are from the Sixth Addendum to Presidential Guidance originally issued on 5 September 2017 (pdf, judiciary.uk), 24/3/23, for claims presented from 6th April 2023 to 5th April 2024.
 Previous figures are at:

 Some notes on the three categories: